openalea/openalea.rtfd.io/docs/quickstart.rst

 Quick Start
 ===========

-Here is a quick start that will help you get starting.
+Here is a quick start that will help you get started.